ntdragon/python-LitMusicSug/Documentation/Detailed_Program_Documentation.md

 In more detail;
     fid File Identifier - A short id to put in the file name to help quickly identify it, normall one or two characters followed by a number.
 Standard values are; A1 through A4 (Advent), O1 through O34 (Ordinary Time), L1 through L5 (Lent), E2-E7(Easter), S-- (Special Sundays), H-- (Holy Days), D--(Holy Days with Vigils like Christmas and Easter).
 Additionally P-- is the prefix for parish special events like patron saint.
-MW--(Weddings), MF(Funerals), M_--(Musician defined) name name of the event which may be identical to title or smething easier to remember.
+MW--(Weddings), MF(Funerals), M_--(Musician defined) name name of the event which may be identical to title or something easier to remember.
 It is not shown anywhere but is searchable. title is the formal printed title of the event like Second Sunday of Advent or John and Mary Smith's Wedding. type is a categorization of the schedule of masses for the event.
 Weekend, Holy Day, Single, Multiple are defined.
 Using Weekend will prompt the program to use the parish's standard weekend mass schedule as will Holy Day.
 Single and Multiple will prompt the user to define the day, time and for multiple masses how many and all their scheduling information.